Lion Rock: History

+Village Paths

+On the east and west of Lion Rock, there have been two paths built in the Qing Dynasty.
+The west path connects from Wang Tau Hom to Shatin.
+The east path connects from Tsz Wan Shan to Tsok Pok Hang.
+In the present, these paths are used by locals and hikers to get around.

+After Great Clearance

 When the ban on human settlement of coastal areas of the Great Clearance was lifted in 1668, the coastal defense was reinforced.
 Twenty-one fortified mounds, each manned with an army unit, were created along the border of Xin'an County, and at least five of them were located in present-day Hong Kong.
 1) The Tuen Mun Mound, believed to have been built on Castle Peak or Kau Keng Shan, was manned by 50 soldiers.
 2) The Kowloon Mound on Lion Rock and 3) the Tai Po Tau Mound northwest of Tai Po Old Market had each 30 soldiers.
 4) The Ma Tseuk Leng Mound stood between present-day Sha Tau Kok and Fan Ling and was manned by 50 men.
 5) The fifth one at Fat Tong Mun, probably on today's Tin Ha Shan Peninsula, was an observation post manned by 10 soldiers.
 In 1682, these forces were re-organized and manned by detachments from the Green Standard Army with reduced strength.

 Geology

 The many mountains in the Kowloon area, which include Lion Rock, are formed by Granitic rocks.
 This is in contrast to some of the highest mountains in Hong Kong that are formed by much younger Volcanic rocks, such as Tai Mo Shan (957 m, the highest mountain).
+The lion head shape is due to weathering of the blocks of granite along edges.